MCGPPeters/Radix/C#/Design decisions.md

 # Authentication / Authorization

 Is not in scope for Radix...
 When the runtime received a command, it assumed the issuer of the command is authorized to do so.
 For auditing purposes it does however require information about the identity of the issuer of a command.
-The user is however to check authorization as part of the validation logic of the command.
+The intention however is to runtime as secure as possible by default.
+This means before a command can be accepted by the aggregate actor, it needs to be an authorized command even if that means that anyone is authorized.

 # Distributed architecture